Contax G2 User's Guide

 Always check the analog focus indicator in the finder to be sure that the distance makes sense.
 The G2 can make mistakes, which will be obvious if you check the distance.

-The G2 only works in meters.
+The G2 works only in meters.

 Focus is critical with the 90mm lens at f/2.8.
 Since the fast AF system of the G2 reads about 5% differently every time, I'll press the focus button a few times if focus is critical and shoot when I get a middle reading among the distances it measures.